Prof. Dr. Irene Bertschek (Vice Chair)

 Professor of Organization, Technology Management and Entrepreneurship at the University Passau

-Dr. Carolin Häussler has held the Chair of Organization, Technology Management and Entrepreneurship at the University of Passau since 2011.
-She has also headed the International Centre for Economics and Business Studies, which she founded.
+Dr. Carolin Häussler holds the Chair of Organization, Technology Management and Entrepreneurship at the University of Passau.
+She also runs the International Centre for Economics and Business Studies, which she founded.

 Prof. Dr. Till Requate